 Peter McDonough, ACE’s vice president and general counsel, notes that colleges and universities should be mindful that this carve out by the Supreme Court could add to processing delays as well as inconsistencies among consular officials as they make on-the-ground, real-time decisions regarding whether individuals have the requisite “relationship” to enter the country.

-The justices emphasized that they were addressing only the injunctions in place, and the government’s request that the court agree to review the decisions by the 4th and 9th Circuit federal appeals courts.
+The justices emphasized that they were addressing only the injunctions in place and the government’s request that the court review the decisions by the 4th and 9th Circuit federal appeals courts.
 They did not take a stance on the larger constitutional questions concerning religious discrimination or presidential authority, deferring consideration of those issues to the fall.

 The March travel ban executive order bars travel to the United States for 90 days for nationals of Iran, Libya, Somalia, Sudan, Syria and Yemen.
 It was revised from an initial executive order issued in January that spurred confusion across the country, including on college and university campuses.
 That initial order was enjoined from being enforced by a federal judge in Seattle.
 The 9th Circuit upheld that ruling against the government.